austozi/selfhosted/README.md

 # Selfhosted
-Resources relating to selfhosted services
+Resources relating to selfhosted services.

+## Security

+The following table summarises the application features that may help determine whether to expose the applications publicly, and measures to harden them if necessary.

 | Application        | Primary authentication | 2FA  | Mobile app |
 |--------------------|------------------------|------|------------|